 Some things to keep in mind:

 Costumes are first come first serve.
 If you have a large group, please let us know if you will be attending beforehand.
 If you have your own Pilgrim costume, you are encouraged to wear it!
+Here are some guidelines on how to Dress Like a Pilgrim!

 Please do not wear sneakers, sandals or sunglasses.
 Wear loafers, docksiders, or brown or black shoes.
 Participants should also wear long, black socks.